McTominay and Lukaku goals lead Napoli to Serie A title and Conte's 'most unexpected' trophy

 Como was reduced to 10 men when goalkeeper Pepe Reina was sent off at the end of the first half for a foul on Mehdi Taremi.
 It was Reina’s final game before retiring.

-Inter, which is also preparing for the Champions League final against Paris Saint-Germain in eight days, rested most of its usual starting lineup, including top strikers Lautaro Martinez and Marcus Thuram.
+Inter, which is also preparing for the Champions League final against Paris Saint-Germain in eight days, rested most of its usual starters, including top strikers Lautaro Martinez and Marcus Thuram.

 AP soccer: https://apnews.com/hub/soccer